 It might blow up at any time of the year, unless you confine your itinerary to the eastern parts of Var and the Alpes de Haute Provence.

 Other winds from the south can put in an appearance at any moment too.
-Click here for more detailled information about the climate in Marseille, here for the climate in Aix en Provence and here for the climate in Avignon.
+Click here for more detailled information about the year-round climate in Marseille, here for Aix en Provence, here for Avignon and here for Toulon.

-Heavy traffic will be a hazard in the popular tourist areas during school holidays and the roads are best avoided altogether on the two weekends which bracket the grandes vacances, the period of summer when most French families take their break.
+Heavy traffic will be a hazard in the popular tourist areas during school holidays and main roads are best avoided altogether on weekends during the grandes vacances in July and August when most French families take their summer break.

 Watch out, too, for the Tour de France, when roads will be closed off for the race (and there may be road maintenance works on the route in the run-up to the event).
-The dates of the Tour de France in 2014 were 5 July to 27 July.
+The dates of the 2017 Tour de France are 1-23 July.

 Hotel accommodation is at a premium on the coast in high summer.
-On the other hand, if you are planning to camp, bear it in mind that camping sites are likely to be closed from November to March (and will be, in any case, less than inviting at this time of year).
+On the other hand, if you are planning to camp, be aware that camping sites are likely to be closed from November to March (and will be, in any case, less than inviting at this time of year).